iterative/vscode-dvc/CONTRIBUTING.md

 ## The demo project

-The [demo project](demo) is provided as a lightweight, convenient testbed to try your changes to this extension.
+The [demo project](vscode-dvc-demo) is provided as a lightweight, convenient testbed to try your changes to this extension.

 > **Note**: It is not an exhaustive showcase of DVC's features.
 Testers are
 > encouraged to try other DVC repositories -- especially real-world cases!

-- Run `yarn setup:venv` from the _Terminal_ in the root of this repo to set up a Python virtual environment for the demo project (in `demo/.env`).
+- Run `yarn setup:venv` from the _Terminal_ in the root of this repo to set up a Python virtual environment for the demo project (in `vscode-dvc-demo/.env`).

-- Open the `./demo` project in a VS Code window, for example in the _Extension Development Host_ (see previous section).
+- Open the `./vscode-dvc-demo` project in a VS Code window, for example in the _Extension Development Host_ (see previous section).

 - Pull the project data using this extension (either from the **DVC Tracked** panel in the _File Explorer_ or the **DVC panel** in _Source Control_) or by